Join us on one (or more!) of our eight exciting new itineraries for 2020.

 This old family farm estate has been in operation since the 1870’s.
 In the last century, the estate has been transformed into a beautiful hotel with modern facilities and folk décor.

 We enjoy a scenic drive past Lom as we head to the Geirangerfjord region this morning.
-The Geirangerfjord was granted UNESCO status in 2005 and offers stunning views of several waterfalls, including the famous Seven Sisters, many only accessible by boat.
-We embark on a RIB boat adventure in the early afternoon and get to experience waterfalls and magic scenery up close.
+Geirangerfjord was granted UNESCO status in 2005 and offers stunning views of several waterfalls, including the famous Seven Sisters.

-Upon returning to Geiranger, we enjoy lunch at a local café before beginning our final drive to the coastal city of Ålesund.
+Our final drive takes us to the coastal city of Ålesund.
 Here, we make our way up to the Mount Aksla lookout, which offers fantastic views of the city.

-This evening we gather for our final dinner and celebration of our journey, where we raise a glass to new friendships, shared memories, and the many adventures Norway has to offer.
+We gather this evening for our final dinner and celebration of our journey, where we raise a glass to new friendships, shared memories, and the many adventures Norway has to offer.

 Ideally-located on the water, Hotel Bosundet has a contemporary and rustic design.
 A central fireplace and onsite restaurant create a particularly welcoming and cozy communal space.